 Explore it on Goodreads or Amazon.

-Other books by this author which I have reviewed include Odd Thomas, Forever Odd, Brother Odd, Odd Hours, Odd Apocalypse, Deeply Odd, The City, Saint Odd, The Silent Corner
+Other books by this author which I have reviewed include Odd Thomas, Forever Odd, Brother Odd, Odd Hours, Odd Apocalypse, Deeply Odd, The City, Saint Odd, The Silent Corner, The Whispering Room

 A prequel to the Odd Thomas horror-lite series and revolving around a young fry cook and his girlfriend who live in Pico Mundo, California.
 It’s late May in this tale.

 I am torn between giving this a “3” or a “4”.
 The “3” is my annoyance over how short this story is — 39 pages!.
 And while it feels repetitive, it actually does include a well-written shortie.
 It is Dean Koontz after all — still, if money is an issue in your house, I wouldn’t bother even spending the 99¢ on it.

 That whine over, Koontz does write a quirky story with unexpected characters who charm their way into your heart.
 The circumstances Koontz puts them in and the way he has them express themselves…too funny.
 I really do like this series, and I’d encourage you to spend your money on the first in the series, Odd Thomas, 1, instead of this one.

 It’s Odd, of course, helping someone who’s died horribly only there’s a nasty twist at the almost-end followed by that bitter bit of foretelling at the end.
 Made me want to cry.

 Koontz is light on the details; the way he wrote about Roberta made me wonder if she was the real(ly) guilty party in this.